dj311/data-science-toolbox-3/documentation/meeting-notes.md

   2. Second, run svm and come up with `malicious vs non-malicious` predictions.
 Call them `svm_label`.
   3. Now we have original 41 features + 2 new ones `knn_label` and `svm_label`.
   4. Run a classifier on all 43 features.

+## 2018-12-11

+We looked at the confusion matrix from [the random forest classifier](./daniel-jones-documentation.md#Random forest on all features) and analysed it as follows:

+### Things we've noticed from this plot:

+1. The only errors for the smurf category are when we predict normal but it's actually smurf.
+  - Junfan plotted them with tsne dimenonsality reduction to plot in two axes, which showed three main clusters, and some point which are spread out.
+Are these the outliers?
+If so, can we add a step which identifies them?
+2. There are far more situations where we predict as normal, but it's actually malicious than the other way round.
+  - This isn't good, can we reduce it?

+### Things we want to do

+Junfan came up with some cool ideas:

+1. Use K-means to find arbitrary groupings/clusters.
+2. Add "attack types" as a label, e.g: smurf is DOS, portsweep is probing, etc.

+Compare performance of 1 and 2.
+Then, use both of these as pre-processing for random forest.
+See which one gives best performance overall.

+We also decided that we are going to use this random forest as our "baseline classifier" as required by the assessment spec.